fgrosse/gitlab-api/README.md

 ]);
 ```

-In the future I will probably create a facade around the client which follows a well defined interface.
-Until then you need to checkout the [lib/Client/ServiceDescription][6] to see the available
-parameters for each API call.
+Checkout the [lib/Client/ServiceDescription][6] to see the available parameters for each API call.
+An executable example can be found in [examples/merge_requests/api.php](examples/merge_requests_api.php).

 ### Not implemented APIs (yet)
  * deploy_key_multiple_projects API